Biochemistry, Structural Biology

-Dr. Summers is also a professor of chemistry and biochemistry at the University of Maryland, Baltimore County, and an adjunct professor of biological chemistry at the University of Maryland School of Medicine in Baltimore.
+Dr. Summers is also a University Distinguished Professor of chemistry and biochemistry at the University of Maryland, Baltimore County, and an adjunct professor of biological chemistry at the University of Maryland School of Medicine in Baltimore.

 Michael Summers is interested in the application of nuclear magnetic resonance to studies of retrovirus structure and function.

 HIV, the virus that causes AIDS, is a master of molecular disguise, mutating so frequently that existing drugs eventually become unable to halt its replication.
 Michael F. Summers is unraveling the internal architecture of HIV, striving to understand how it and other retroviruses assemble, and how they package their genetic material so that they can infect other cells.
 Relying on nuclear magnetic resonance (NMR) spectroscopy, he and his team have solved the three-dimensional structures of three proteins that make up the virus, and they are now using this information to decipher the way HIV proteins interact with each other and with the cells they infect.
 Ultimately his studies could aid in the design of new treatment approaches for AIDS and other human diseases caused by retroviruses.

 Despite the complex nature of this work, Summers has made a point of assigning key roles on his research team to his students—many of them undergraduates who also happen to be top minority students.
 He is deeply committed to nurturing aspiring biomedical scientists and to making opportunities for his young students to have hands-on research experience.
 "Young people need to have experiences that excite them and motivate their interest in science," Summers says.
 "Making our laboratories available to bright young students is important for developing the next generation of scientists, and can be personally very rewarding."